Seton I. Miller: Paramount

-At Paramount, Miller wrote Hot Saturday (1932) and a horror film, Murders in the Zoo (1933).

-He did The Eagle and the Hawk (1933) for Hawks then Gambling Ship (1933).
-He went to Columbia for Master of Men (1933).

-At Paramount he did Come On Marines!
-(1934) for Henry Hathaway then went back to Fox for Murder in Trinidad (1934), Marie Galante (1934) and Charlie Chan's Courage (1934).
+At Paramount, Miller wrote Hot Saturday (1932) and in 1933, the horror film, Murders in the Zoo, the Hawks movie The Eagle and the Hawk, and Gambling Ship (1933).
+During the year he went to Columbia for Master of Men.
+In 1934, he worked on Come On Marines! for Henry Hathaway, then went back to Fox for Murder in Trinidad, Marie Galante and Charlie Chan's Courage.

 He worked on The Farrell Case for James Cagney and Jack Holt but it was not made.

 Warner Bros

 For Warner Bros., Miller wrote The St. Louis Kid (1934) for James Cagney.
-After working on Murder on a Honeymoon (1935) for RKO, Warners asked him to return to work on further Cagney films: G Men (1935), and Frisco Kid (1935).
+In 1935, after working on Murder on a Honeymoon for RKO, Warner Bros. asked him to return to work on further Cagney films: G Men, and Frisco Kid.
 He wrote a sequel to G Men, G Women that was not made.

-Miller wrote It Happened in New York (1935) for Universal and Two in the Dark (1936) for RKO.
-At Republic he wrote The Leathernecks Have Landed (1936).
+Miller continued to write for other studios and in 1936, wrote It Happened in New York for Universal and in 1937, Two in the Dark for RKO and for Republic, The Leathernecks Have Landed.

-Miller went back to Warner Bros to do Bullets or Ballots (1937) for Edward G. Robinson and Humphrey Bogart.
-He stayed at the studio to work on Marked Woman (1937), San Quentin (1937), Back in Circulation (1937), and Kid Galahad (1937).
+Miller went back to Warner Bros. in 1937 to do Bullets or Ballots for Edward G. Robinson and Humphrey Bogart.
+He stayed at the studio to work on Marked Woman, San Quentin, Back in Circulation, and Kid Galahad.
 He wrote Kit Carson for Wayne Morris but it as not made.

-He worked on the Errol Flynn vehicle, The Adventures of Robin Hood (1938), which was a big success.
-He was put on another Flynn film, a remake of The Dawn Patrol (1938).
+In 1938, Miller worked on the Errol Flynn vehicle, The Adventures of Robin Hood, which was a big success.
+He was put on another Flynn film, a remake of The Dawn Patrol.
+Miller wrote Valley of the Giants that year and following in 1939, two productions with John Garfield, Dust Be My Destiny and Castle on the Hudson.

-Miller wrote Valley of the Giants (1938), and two with John Garfield, Dust Be My Destiny (1939) and Castle on the Hudson (1939).
-He did another Flynn swashbuckler, The Sea Hawk (1940).
-He wrote a Western for Flynn, Tombstone but it was not made.
+He officially left Warners in July 1939 after four years. but did another Flynn swashbuckler, The Sea Hawk in 1940.
+He also wrote a Western for Flynn, Tombstone but it was not made.

-He left Warners in July 1939 after four years.

 Post-Warners

 At Universal he adapted I James Lewis but it does not appear to have been made.

-At Columbia he cowrote Here Comes Mr. Jordan (1941) which won him an Oscar.
-At Universal he wrote This Woman is Mine (1942).
+At Columbia he cowrote Here Comes Mr. Jordan (1941), which won him an Oscar, following it up with a Universal production, This Woman is Mine (1942).
 Warners' Secret Enemies (1942) was based on his story.

 20th Century Fox

-Miller went to Fox, where he worked on My Gal Sal (1942) and The Black Swan (1942).

-At Columbia he adapted the play Heart of City for Merle Oberon but it was not made.
+Miller went to Fox, where in 1942 he worked on My Gal Sal and The Black Swan.
+Working briefly for Columbia, he adapted the play Heart of City for Merle Oberon but it was not made.